nKey/layer-parse-module/README.md

 layer.initialize(layerProviderID, layerKeyID, privateKey);
 ```

 Step 4: Finally, you must create Parse Cloud function to call the layerIdentityToken function in the module.
-Your Cloud function will look something like this:
+The Cloud function will look something like this in `main.js`:
 ```javascript
 Parse.Cloud.define("generateToken", function(request, response) {
 	var userID = request.params.userID;